-Apply emollients to the skin as frequently as necessary to reduce itching and flaking during the early stages of exfoliative dermatitis.
-Use hypoallergenic, fragrance-free products to lessen the likelihood of irritation.
+Apply emollients to the skin as often as necessary to reduce itching and flaking during the early stages of exfoliative dermatitis.
+Choose hypoallergenic, fragrance-free products to lessen the likelihood of irritation.

 Should You See a Dermatologist?

-Exfoliative dermatitis, also known as erythroderma, is a rare and potentially serious skin disorder.
-Common causes include drug reactions, pre-existing skin conditions, certain cancers and autoimmune disorders.
-In many cases, the cause of the disease cannot be determined.
+Exfoliative dermatitis, also known as erythroderma, is a rare but potentially serious skin disorder.
+Common causes include drug reactions, preexisting skin conditions, certain lymphomas and autoimmune disorders.
+In many cases, the cause cannot be determined.

-Primary symptoms of this skin disease are flu-like symptoms and red, itchy patches of skin that gradually spread across the body before they start to scale and flake off.
-Over time, serious complications, including systemic infection and heart failure, can develop.
+Primary symptoms are flu-like symptoms and red, itchy patches of skin that gradually spread across the body before they start to scale and flake off.
+Over time, serious complications, including systemic infection and heart failure can develop.

-As part of a treatment plan, home remedies such as oatmeal baths and emollients can be used to alleviate symptoms.
+As part of a doctor-prescribed treatment plan, home remedies such as oatmeal baths and emollients can be effective to alleviate symptoms.

 - Catherine Mack Correa, M., & Nebus, J. (2012).
 Management of patients with atopic dermatitis: the role of emollient therapy.
 Dermatology research and practice, 2012, 836931. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3449106/#sec4title